 So far, Paul has argued that he received his gospel directly from Jesus Christ (1:12).
 He supports this claim by arguing that (1) it radically changed him from a persecutor into a preacher, (2) Peter and James agreed with his gospel, (3) the churches of Cilicia, Syria, and Judea accepted him and his gospel, and finally (4) the main pillars of the Jerusalem church agreed with his gospel.

-At this point, the Judaizers would really be shaking in their boots.
-Paul has all of the big guns on his side of the argument.
+At this point, the Judaizers would really be shaking in their boots!
+Paul has all of the big guns defending the message of grace.
 But he goes a step further.
 Here he argues that the gospel even has authority over the apostles themselves.
-Remember, Paul originally wrote, “Even if we [apostles]… should preach to you a gospel contrary to what we have preached to you, he is to be accursed!”
+Remember, Paul originally wrote, “Even if we [i.e. the apostles]… should preach to you a gospel contrary to what we have preached to you, he is to be accursed!”
 (Gal.
 1:8).
-Paul has been arguing that the truth of the gospel has a transcendent authority—even over the apostles.
-To prove this, he gives an example of how Peter needed correction by the gospel message.
+Paul has been arguing that the truth of the gospel has a transcendent authority—even over the apostles themselves.
+To prove this, he gives an example of how Peter needed correction with the gospel message.

-(2:11) “But when Cephas came to Antioch, I opposed him to his face, because he stood condemned.”
-Apostles weren’t perfect.
+(2:11) “But when Cephas [Peter] came to Antioch, I opposed him to his face, because he stood condemned.”
+The apostles were human like us, and weren’t perfect.
 They could make errors.
 Paul “opposed” him (or “stood up to him” antestēn).
 Peter was “condemned” (kategnōsmenos), which can be rendered “in the wrong” (NIV) or “convicted” (BDAG).

 “…he [Peter] used to eat with the Gentiles…” When you had table fellowship with people in the ancient world, it meant more than just “grabbing lunch.”
 In this time period, it meant that you approved of their lifestyle (cf. 1 Cor.
 5:11).
 Carson and Beale write, “Table fellowship in ancient Israel was reserved for intimate friends and usually implied an endorsement of the practices of those with whom one associated.”

-“…but when they came, he began to withdraw and hold himself aloof, fearing the party of the circumcision.”
+“…but when they came [i.e. the Judaizers], he began to withdraw and hold himself aloof, fearing the party of the circumcision.”
 Fear led Peter to submit to social pressure.
 He would originally eat with the Gentile believers, but the circumcision party pressured him out of this.
 This would be similar to a white, Mississippi pastor in the 1950’s spending time with black Christians.
 If he stopped spending time with them, he would be communicating something terrible about God!